programmer-dream/whmcs_api/README.md

 - Edit the email headers and footer to reflect Single Sign On links - Hover over the Setup tab and click General Settings. => Click on the Mail tab.
 - Modify 'New Account Information' Email template to remove any payment items and make sure links are correct

-# Server setup

-- Make sure the location hosting the app and the server are the same time (for the autoauth)
-- Setup a reseller user in WHM
-- Add API Token to the reseller account - Make sure the api access allows access to packages
-- Setup a package in WHM - make sure a module is assigned (cpanel and package)

 # Third party JS applications used in the project